 [Regulation 148 amended in Gazette 3 Sep 2010 p.
 4276-7.]

-149. Information to be provided relating to general scale of royalties
+149. CEO, on request, to provide general scale of royalties

 Upon application, the CEO shall provide any person free of charge with a list of the general scale of royalties payable in respect of forest produce taken from Crown land.